open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basic-auth/index.md

 Below are the required steps to set up the Basic Login:

-## Set up Configurations in `openmetadata.yaml` or with corresponding Environment Variables
+## Set up Configurations in openmetadata.yaml

 ### Authentication Configuration